 The Riverside Community College District complies with all federal and state rules and regulations and does not discriminate on the basis of ethnic group identification, national origin, religion, age, gender, gender identity, gender expression, race, color, ancestry, genetic information, sexual orientation, physical or mental disability, or any characteristic listed or defined in Section 11135 of the Government Code or any characteristic that is contained in the prohibition of hate crimes set forth in subdivision (1) of Section 422.6 of the California Penal Code, or any other status protected by law.
 This holds true for all students who are interested in participating in education programs and/or extracurricular school activities.
 Limited English speaking skills will not be a barrier to admission or participation in any programs.
-Harassment of any employee or student with regard to ethnic group identification, national origin, religion, age, gender, gender identity, gender expression, race, color, ancestry, genetic information, sexual orientation, physical or mental disability, or any characteristic that is contained in the prohibition of hate crimes set forth in subdivision (1) of Section 422.6 of the California Penal Code, or any other status protected by law is strictly prohibited.
-Inquiries regarding compliance, and/or grievance procedures may be directed to the District's Title IX Officer/Section 504/ADA Coordinator, Ms. Chani Beeman, 450 E. Alessandro Blvd., Riverside, CA 92508.
-(951) 222-8039.
+Harassment of any employee or student with regard to ethnic group identification, national origin, religion, age, gender, gender identity, gender expression, recolor, ancestry, genetic information, sexual orientation, physical or mental disability, or any characteristic listed or defined in Section 11135 of the Government Code or any characteristic that is contained in the prohibition of hate crimes set forth in subdivision (1) of Section 422.6 of the California Penal Code, or any other status protected by law is strictly prohibited.
+Inquiries regarding compliance, and/or grievance procedures may be directed to the District's Title 5 Officer/Section 504/ADA Coordinator, Ms. Georgina Villaseñor, 450 E. Alessandro Blvd., Riverside, CA 92508.
+951-222-8039.